 A good show, despite there not being any plot until maybe season four or five and being three seasons too long.
-For people who want to watch a boy running around and fighting petty crime with his talking dog, this is the show for you.
+For people who want to watch a boy running around and fighting petty crimes with his talking dog, this is the show for you.
 If you want to watch a banging musical episode, watch season 3, episode 7.
 It also happens to be the best episode.

-7/10 Hunter x Hunter:
+Hunter x Hunter: 10/10

 This is my favorite anime by far.
-A show about a little boy following in the professional footsteps of his deadbeat father.
-Whether he follows in his deadbeat footsteps are yet to be seen.
+It's a show about a little boy following in the professional footsteps of his deadbeat father.
+Whether he follows in his deadbeat footsteps is to be determined.
 Gon is a silly little angel baby with maybe two thoughts floating around in his head.
 Killua could in fact kill me where I stand, but I still adore him.
 Watch this for a beautiful friendship and frequent, unnecessary murder.
-10/10